Vegetation pattern formation induced by local growth outpacing susceptibility to non-local competition: Discussion

 In this study, we relied on numerical simulations to explore the behaviour of patterned solutions far from onset.
 For the localized patterns observed, application of geometric singular perturbation theory could yield analytical insights into the underlying dynamics and help to prove some of our claims rigorously.
 However, this method has been primarily applied to local reaction-diffusion(-advection) systems and would require extension to be applicable to non-local models.
 An alternative approach would be to construct a (near-)equivalent reaction-diffusion formulation of our model, following previous efforts that have established general connections between local and non-local frameworks \citep{Ninomiya2017,PintoRamos2023,PintoRamos2025}.
 Moreover, developing an analytical understanding of the intermediate region connecting onset to far-from-onset dynamics would help to understand the evolution of transitioning patterns, as has already been achieved in a local setting \citep{Morgan2000,Brown2023}.

-The general framework presented in this study can also be extended in several ways to increase ecological realism.
-In the current formulation the interaction range $\ell$ is fixed, but, taking into account life-stage dependent effects, we expect this distance to increase with the biomass density.
-Introducing an allometric scaling for $\ell$ would allow us to investigate how this dependency affects pattern onset, pattern dynamics and whether it can give rise to a novel mechanism generating spatial instabilities \citep{Tlidi2024}.
+The general framework presented in this study can be extended in several ways to increase ecological realism.
+The kernel function $\phi(x)$ effectively represents the root system of a plant, which is dynamic over its lifetime and depends both on plant size and on the local density of self and non-self roots \citep{Cabal2020}.
+In the current formulation, its interaction range $\ell$ is fixed, but this distance should vary with the local biomass density.
+Introducing an allometric scaling for $\ell$, as done in \citep{Tlidi2024}, would enable us to investigate how a dynamic interaction range influences pattern onset and dynamics, and whether it gives rise to additional mechanisms that generate spatial instabilities.
+These questions are the subject of ongoing research.
+Alternatively, the symmetry property imposed on $\phi(x)$ could be relaxed, allowing the description of scenarios in which anisotropic environmental conditions lead to non-reciprocal plant interactions \citep{PintoRamos2025}.

-While we focused on a one-dimensional spatial domain to build intuition and facilitate analysis, extending the framework to two spatial dimensions would be crucial to bridge the gap to modelling real ecosystems.
-In 2D, a rich variety of pattern configurations exists, including spots, labyrinths, stripes and gaps.
-Understanding how each of the two instability mechanisms and the characteristics of the kernel function (such as the shape and interaction range) influence the emergence and dynamics of specific configurations could help to assess the governing dynamics of field observations.
+While we focused on a one-dimensional spatial domain to identify the key ingredients underlying each pattern-forming mechanism, extending the framework to two spatial dimensions is essential to bridge the gap between theoretical modelling and applications to real ecosystems.
+In two dimensions, a rich variety of pattern configurations exists, including spots, labyrinths, stripes and gaps, as reported for non-local vegetation models in \citep{Martinez2014}.
+In contrast, the non-local Fisher-KPP model subjected to periodic boundary conditions tends to only generate vegetation spots \citep{Silvano2025}.
+Thus, although the kernel structure is key to enabling pattern formation, the specific nonlinearities determine which configurations are attainable.
+Future studies may employ our general framework to analyze how particular choices of the functional forms influence pattern selection in two spatial dimensions.

 Another natural extension is to consider a multi-component system that distinguishes between different types of vegetation \citep{Andreguetto2021}.
 For instance, a model with two woody plant communities, such as trees and shrubs, each with distinct ranges of lateral spread, would allow us to investigate how non-local competitive interactions both within and between these groups affect the emergence and dynamics of vegetation patterns.
 Adding a herbaceous component would further enable the study of coexistence between woody plants and grasses, which differ more strongly in their functional traits.
 In particular, grasses exert competition over much shorter spatial scales and may even benefit from facilitation by trees through reduced water evaporation due to shading \citep{Scholes1997,Schenk2002,Moustakas2013}.
 Taken together, these extensions would provide a more realistic representation of a savanna ecosystem.